gbif/hp-legume/taxonomy/duparquetioideae.md

 toc: true
 ---

 ## Introduction
 Subfamily Duparquetioideae includes the single species *Duparquetia orchidacea*.
 This unusual West African species forms a distinct lineage in all phylogenetic analyses with no obvious closest relatives.
+Recent phylogenetic analyses resolve subfamily Duparquetioideae as sister to the clade formed by Papilioinoideae, Caesalpinioideae and Dialiodeae.

+## Key Features
-Morphologically this species is also unique in the family. *Duparquetia* is a liana with imparipinnate leaves, a racemose inflorescence, zygomorphic flowers, and a woody, elastically dehiscent pod.
+Morphologically subfamily Duparquetioideae is unique in the family. *Duparquetia* is a liana with imparipinnate leaves, a racemose inflorescence, zygomorphic flowers, and a woody, elastically dehiscent pod.
 In *Duparquetia* flowers the vexillary petal is exterior in bud, a characteristic which generally is found only in subfamily Papilionoideae.
 The morphology, ultrastructure and development of *Duparquetia* pollen are also unusual, not only in the Leguminosae, but among the eudicots.
 Finally, the species lacks vestured pits in the wood vessels, a feature that is present in most Leguminosae except Cercidoideae and most Dialioideae.
-Recent phylogenetic analyses resolve subfamily Duparquetioideae as sister to the clade formed by Papilioinoideae, Caesalpinioideae and Dialiodeae.

-## Key Features
-Unarmed scrambling liana with imparipinnate leaves.
-Flowers arranged in a terminal raceme, bisexual, strongly bilaterally symmetrical, but never papilionate.
-Four free sepals, the abaxial and adaxial sepals cucullate and sepaloid, and the lateral ones petaloid.
-Five free, imbricate petals, the adaxial petal outermost, the adaxial and two lateral petals ovate, whereas the two abaxial ones are strap-like; all five have stalked glandular structures along their margins.
-Four free stamens with anthers that are fused into a curving synandrium and have poricidal dehiscence.
-Woody dehiscent pods, 4-angled, with valves that are spirally coiled, and two to five seeds.

 ## Distribution and Ecology
 *Duparquetia orchidacea* is endemic to tropical humid forests of Central and West Africa.